chengyuyang-njit/chengyuyang-njit.github.io/_pages/about.md

 Research Interest
 ------
-Machine learning, particularly statistical learning and its appliaction in medical imaging and computer-aided diagnosis.
+Machine learning, statistical learning in particular and its appliaction in medical imaging and computer-aided diagnosis.

 Publications